EuroPsy

 The European Standard in Psychology set by EFPA

-The EuroPsy Regulations explain in detail the minimum requirements for psychologists’ education, training, and competence across Europe, including:
+The EuroPsy Regulations also explain in detail the minimum requirements for psychologists’ education, training, and competence across Europe, including:

 • a nationally accredited academic curriculum in psychology with a standard duration of at least five years of full-time study (300 ECTS)